2023 Conference – Tampa

 13312 Cain Rd, Tampa, Florida 33625

 This one-day program is recommended for mission activists seeking a background in biblical mission, mission theology, mission history, cultural dynamics and practical organizing skills.
-Register for the Formation Program alongside the conference registration.

 Tuesday, May 2